Traditional Owners: Djab Wurrung and Jardwadjali

 Newton's Ridge Vineyard

 Another isolated block, this time 15 minutes inland from Port Campbell, the home of the famous 12 Apostles on the Great Ocean Road.
 The vineyard was planted by the Newtons in 1998 to 10 acres of Pinot Noir MV6 clone, Chardonnay, Pinot Gris, Pinot Meunier and a little Shiraz.
 Soils are brown clay loams over limestone, and rainfall is high, eliminating the need for irrigation.
 This is a very cold site, northeast facing and needs intense management to ripen adequately, so leaf removal and crop-thinning are necessary, but it is beginning to produce impressive Pinot Noir fruit with delicacy and perfume, and a caclaire quality not often seen in Aussie Pinot.
+The difficult nature of the site has seen it reduced to a more manageable size in recent years, which has unfortunately reduced our volumes, and it is now a wine-club only release.
+Rare indeed!

 Traditional Owners: Taungurung